ThomasDelatte/ai-governance-portfolio/project-01-credit-scoring-responsible-ai/README.md

 - design human oversight controls;
 - define practical monitoring requirements;
 - produce governance artefacts suitable for a regulated financial services context.

----

-## Status

-Current status: **in development**

----

-## Disclaimer

-This project is for educational and portfolio purposes only.

-It uses a public historical dataset and a simulated banking scenario.
-It should not be used for real credit decisions, regulatory submissions, or production deployment.